3 August 2021

 For all seven TU Delft elite athletes, their Olympic adventure has come to an end.
 Hopefully they will look back on the Olympics with pride.
 In any case, we do!
 And for those who will now be resuming their studies: we wish them all the best with that too.

-Top-class athletes are welcome to contact elite sports coordinator Olga Peters for advice and guidance.
+Elite athletes are welcome to contact elite sports coordinator Olga Peters for advice and guidance.
 She can give constructive input on the best way to combine elite sports and study.
-Olga is the permanent point of contact for top-class athletes; her responsibilities include requesting and allocating TU Delft elite athlete status and the associated facilities.
+Olga is the permanent point of contact for elite athletes; her responsibilities include requesting and allocating TU Delft elite athlete status and the associated facilities.
 She also arranges intake, draws up teaching schedules, organises meetings and talks and holds interim consultations, all in close collaboration with the faculty academic counsellors.

 If you have any questions or would like more information about the top-level athlete scheme or related matters, please contact Olga Peters via email@example.com.